nunofachada/perfandpubtools/README.md

 Sorting Ok!
 ```

-The value `2362` is the seed to the random number generator, and the optional
+The value `2362` is the seed for the random number generator, and the optional
 `yes` parameter asks the program to output a message confirming if the sorting
 was successful.